go to DLTK's Homepage

 Nicole wrote:

 "Another Great simple craft that I do with my kids is Aboriginal Dot Paintings.
 All you do is take a basic outline of an Aussie animal and using a cotton bud/cotton swab (Q-tip) you dot natural coloured paints into the shape until it is all filled.
-We usually use reds, browns, oranges, yellows and occasionally Green.
-Here are some links to some examples.
+We usually use reds, browns, oranges, yellows and occasionally green.

 Hope this has helped"

 So my daughters and I had a look at the examples that Nicole sent and decided we would give it a try.
-Tasha and Kaitlyn both picked kangaroo pictures and you can see the results.
+They both picked kangaroo pictures and you can see the results.

 Materials: